A stability bound on the $T$-linear resistivity of conventional metals

 where $c^\dag_{i\sigma}$ creates an electron on site $i$ with spin $\sigma$, $t_{ij}$ is the hopping matrix element between sites $i$ and $j$, $x_i$/$p_i$ are the phonon displacement/momentum on site $i$, $\omega_0 = \sqrt{K/M}$ is the phonon frequency, and $\gamma$ is the electron-phonon coupling constant, which couples the oscillator displacement to the total electron density on site $i$.
 The important dimensionless parameters are the coupling strength, conventionally defined as $\lambda_0 = \gamma^2 N_0/K$, and the retardation parameter $\omega_0/E_F$, where $N_0$ is the bare density of states at the Fermi energy, $E_F$.
 It is important to distinguish between the bare coupling, $\lambda_0$, and the renormalized coupling, $\lambda$.
 The latter is the more physically relevant quantity and is defined in terms of an appropriate average of the inverse of the renormalized stiffness, $\widetilde K(\mathbf q)$, at wavevector $\mathbf q$.
 There are in fact different definitions of $\lambda$, corresponding to different averages over $\mathbf q$.
 In our studies we find the different commonly used averages give essentially the same value.
 Common definitions of $\lambda$ are summarized in Appendix~\ref{app:lambda}.

 With some important exceptions, the regime of the Holstein model relevant to conventional metals is $\omega_0/E_F \ll 1$.
 A representative phase diagram of the model in this limit as a function of $\lambda$ and $T$ is shown in Fig.~\ref{fig:phase_diagram}.
 At low temperatures, there is generically a superconducting phase for weak to moderate coupling when $T < T_\text{SC} \sim \omega_0 e^{-1/\lambda}$.
 (The superconductor does not appear in our phase diagram because we will consider the limit $\omega_0 \to 0$.)
-There is an insulating charge-density wave (CDW) phase for stronger coupling when $T < T_\text{CDW}$, where for large $\lambda$ (not shown in the figure) $T_\text{CDW} \sim t/\lambda$.~\cite{Esterlis:2019} Qualitatively similar phase diagrams have been derived previously, for instance in Refs.~\onlinecite{millis,fratini2021displaced}.
+There is an insulating charge-density wave (CDW) phase for stronger coupling when $T < T_\text{CDW}$, \footnote{Our CDW transition temperatures are in agreement with those reported for the 2D and 3D Holstein model with finite $\omega_0$.~\cite{Cohen-Stead:2020}} where for large $\lambda$ (not shown in the figure) $T_\text{CDW} \sim t/\lambda$~\cite{Esterlis:2019}.
+Qualitatively similar phase diagrams have been derived previously, for instance in Refs.~\cite{millis,ciuchi1999charge,fratini2021displaced}.
 Here our principal interest will be in the transport properties in the disordered ``high-temperature'' regime, where $T > \omega_0$ (and hence $T > T_\text{SC}$) and $T > T_\text{CDW}$, but still $T \ll E_F$.

-When $T > \omega_0$ the phonons are effectively classical, and so we will consider a simpler version of \eqref{eq:Holstein_Hamiltonian} in which we take $M \to \infty$, implying $\omega_0 \to 0$, and study the model via Monte Carlo simulation.
+When $T > \omega_0$ the phonons are effectively classical, and so we will consider a simpler version of Eq.~\eqref{eq:Holstein_Hamiltonian} in which we take $M \to \infty$, implying $\omega_0 \to 0$, and study the model via Monte Carlo simulation.
 Calculations with classical phonons are significantly simpler computationally and also allow for evaluation of dynamical observables without the need for analytic continuation.
 Moreover, we have previously~\cite{Esterlis:2018,Esterlis:2019} verified that results for various thermodynamic observables in the temperature range of interest are unchanged if calculations are carried out with finite $\omega_0$.
 Dividing the Hamiltonian into phonon-only and other terms, $H = H_\text{ph} + H_\text{e}$, the thermal average of any electronic observable $\mathcal{O}$ is given, in the $M \to \infty$ limit, by